 City, state, country:Westwood, California, Lassen County

-My interest in "bugs" goes back to my childhood years when I first began collecting.
-I have two collections: the first one from coastal Southern CA (1970s); and the one I am currently working on - from Northeastern CA - where The Cascade mountain range meets the Sierra Nevada range.
+My interest in "bugs" goes back to my childhood years.
+I am currently photographing invertebrate animals from Northeastern CA - where The Cascade mountain range meets the Sierra Nevada range, and ajacent to the Great Basin.

 The Bug Guide website has helped me to ID many specimens.
 I think it is time to start sharing some of the critters from this area.
 My thanks to all!